mehrdadbn9/DevOps-tools/ansible/ansible-useful-commands.md

 ```

 ### Limit to one or more hosts
-This is required when one wants to run a playbook against a host group, but only against one or more members of that group.
+This is required when one wants to run a playbook against a host group, but only ag   ainst one or more members of that group.

 Limit to one host
 ```bash